Some Examples of Family Floer Mirrors: Floer Theory and Family Floer Mirror

 Notice that the above argument holds for $l_{\gamma}^{\theta}$, where $l_{\gamma}^{\theta}$ is the loci where $Z_{\gamma}$ has phase $\theta\in S^1$.
 This implies that $|Z_{\gamma}(u)|\rightarrow \infty$ as $u\rightarrow \infty$.
 Recall that $Z_{\gamma}(u)$ is a multi-valued holomorphic function on $B_0\cong \mathbb{C}^*$.
 Since $\pi_1(B_0)\cong \mathbb{Z}$ and the monodromy is of order $k$, we have $Z_{\gamma}(u^k)$ is a well-defined holomorphic function $\mathbb{C}^*\rightarrow \mathbb{C}^*$.
 By straight-forward calculation one has $\lim_{u\rightarrow 0}Z_{\gamma}(u^k)=0$ and thus $u=0$ is a removable singularity.
 The previous discussion implies that $\infty$ is a pole and the holomorphic function $Z_{\gamma}(u^k)$ extends to $\mathbb{P}^1\rightarrow \mathbb{P}^1$ and fixing $0,\infty$.
 Thus, we reach that

 for some constant $c\in \mathbb{C}^*$ and the lemma follows. \end{proof}

-\begin{rmk} Let $Y_t$ be a small deformation of $Y$ such that $Y_t$ has a fibre isomorphic to $D$ and all other singular fibres are of type $I_1$, then the BPS rays still divide the base into five chambers. \end{rmk} \begin{rmk} Let $Y$ be the del Pezzo surface of degree five and $D$ be an anti-canonical divisor consists of a wheel of five rational curves.
+\begin{rmk} Let $Y$ be the del Pezzo surface of degree five and $D$ be an anti-canonical divisor consists of a wheel of five rational curves.
 Set $X=Y\setminus D$.
 It is known that $X$ is the moduli space of flat connections on punctured sphere \cite{Bo}.
-There exists a hyperK\"hlaer metric on it such that suitable hyperK\"ahler rotation becomes some meromorphic Hitchin moduli space, which is $X'$, the complement of the $II^*$ fibre of the rational elliptic surface $Y'$ with singular configuration $II^*II$.
+There exists a hyperKähler metric on it such that suitable hyperK\"ahler rotation becomes some meromorphic Hitchin moduli space, which is $X'$, the complement of the $II^*$ fibre of the rational elliptic surface $Y'$ with singular configuration $II^*II$.
 It is not clear if the holomorphic volume form $\Omega'$ on $X'$ extends as a meromorphic form with a simple pole along the $II^*$ fibre.
-However, the Hitchin metric is exponentially asymptotic to the semi-flat metric at infinity \cite{FMSW}, the proof of Lemma \ref{514} also applies to this case.
+However, the Hitchin metric is exponentially asymptotic to some semi-flat metric at infinity \cite{CL}, the proof of Lemma \ref{514} also applies to this case.

 \end{rmk}